hyriver/pygridmet/README.rst

 Quick start
 -----------

-You can use PyGridMet using command-line or as a Python library.
+You can use PyGridMET using command-line or as a Python library.
 The commanda-line provides access to two functionality:

 - Getting gridded climate data: You must create a ``geopandas.GeoDataFrame`` that contains